 Before You Even Begin, Check Your Data

-Before you even start kriging, your data needs to fit this criteria prior to ordinary kriging.
+Before you even start kriging, your data needs to fit these criteria before ordinary kriging.

 Kriging is the optimal interpolation technique if your data meets certain criteria.
-But if they don’t meet that criteria, you can massage it or choose a different interpolation technique altogether.
+But if they don’t meet those criteria, you can massage it or choose a different interpolation technique altogether.

 - Your data needs to have a normal distribution